 When considering the idea of teaching English abroad, one of the first countries that comes to mind is China.
 China has long been a mecca for teachers due to its massive population of English learners, affordable cost of living, and benefits like reimbursed airfare and easy travel throughout Asia.

-The benefits to teaching in China are countless, but what if you don’t have a four year degree?
+The benefits of teaching English in China are countless, but what if you don’t have a four-year degree?
 Is teaching abroad still an option for you?
 In this article, I’ll delve into the legalities, challenges, and expectations surrounding teaching English in China without a degree.

 Is it Possible to Legally Teach in China Without a Degree?